Criminal actor responsible for daylong cyberattack on Chicago hospital, officials say - ExBulletin

-CHICAGO (AP) A major Chicago children's hospital remains hobbled by a cyberattack that began more than a week ago, cutting off doctors and nurses from digital patient records and limiting parents' ability to communicate with caregivers of their children.
+CHICAGO– A major Chicago children's hospital remains hobbled by a cyberattack that began more than a week ago, cutting off doctors and nurses from digital patient records and limiting parents' ability to communicate with their children's caregivers.

 Officials at Lurie Children's Hospital said Thursday they were still working with the FBI and other law enforcement agencies, but told reporters a known criminal actor had accessed the hospital's network .